-Embedded vision applications involve more than just programmable devices and image sensors, since these devices require other components for creating a complete system.
+Embedded vision applications involve more than just programmable devices and image sensors; they also require other components for creating a complete system.
 Most applications require data communications of pixels and/or metadata, and many designs interface directly to the user.
-Some embedded vision systems connect to mechanical devices, such as robots or industrial control systems.
+Some computer vision systems also connect to mechanical devices, such as robots or industrial control systems.

-The list of devices in this “other” category includes a wide range of standard products for embedded systems.
+The list of devices in this “other” category includes a wide range of standard products.
 In addition, some system designers may incorporate programmable logic devices or ASICs.
-In many embedded vision systems, power, space and cost constraints require high levels of integration with the programmable device—often into a system-on-a-chip (SOC) device.
-An example of an SOC is the Freescale i.MX family of Applications Processors that integrate ARM CPUs, application accelerators, and a wide variety of peripherals.
+In many vision systems, power, space and cost constraints require high levels of integration with the programmable device—often into a system-on-a-chip (SoC) device.

-Processors can integrate megabytes of SRAM or even DRAM, so many designs will not require off-chip memory.
-However, computer vision algorithms often require multiple frames of sensor data to track objects.
-Off-chip memory devices can store gigabytes of memory, though accessing external memory can add hundreds of cycles of latency.
-For systems with a 3D graphics subsystem, the system will usually already require external memory (as much as a gigabyte on a high-end system) to store the frame buffer, textures, z-buffer, etc. Sometimes this graphics memory is stored in a dedicated, fast memory bank that uses specialized DRAMs (ex: GDDR5) from companies such as Qimonda and Hynix Semiconductor.
+Processors can integrate megabytes’ worth of SRAM and DRAM, so many designs will not require off-chip memory.
+However, computer vision algorithms for embedded vision often require multiple frames of sensor data to track objects.
+Off-chip memory devices can store gigabytes of memory, although accessing external memory can add hundreds of cycles of latency.
+For systems with a 3D graphics subsystem, the system will usually already include substantial amounts of external memory to store the frame buffer, textures, Z-buffer, etc. Sometimes this graphics memory is stored in a dedicated, fast memory bank that uses specialized DRAMs.

-Some embedded vision implementations store video data locally to reduce the amount of data that needs to be sent to a centralized system.
-For a solid-state, non-volatile memory storage system, the storage density is driven by the size of Flash memory chips.
-Sandisk has announced 8 gigabyte devices in their 19nm NAND chip fabrication technology, allowing extremely large, fast and low-power storage in an embedded vision system.
+Some vision implementations store video data locally, in order to reduce the amount of information that needs to be sent to a centralized system.
+For a solid-state, non-volatile memory storage system, the storage density is driven by the size of flash memory chips.
+Latest-generation NAND chip fabrication technologies allow extremely large, fast and low-power storage in a vision system.

 Mainstream computer networking and bus technology has finally started to catch up to the needs of computer vision to support simultaneous digital video streams.
-With economies of scale, more embedded vision systems will use standard buses like PCI and PCIe.
-For networking, Gigabit Ethernet (GbE) and 10GbE interfaces offer sufficient bandwidth, even for multiple high-definition video streams.
+With economies of scale, more vision systems will use standard buses like PCI and PCI Express.
+For networking, Gigabit Ethernet (GbE) and 10GbE interfaces offer sufficient bandwidth even for multiple high-definition video streams.
 However, the trade association for Machine Vision (AIA) continues to promote Camera Link, and many camera and frame-grabber manufacturers use this interface.
-National Semiconductor (now part of Texas Instruments) manufactures discrete Camera Link transmitter/receiver chips, but most devices will integrate Camera Link on-chip.